julianomacielferreira/Algorithms-Java/src/algorithms/fundamentals/README.md

     - Inputs: an integer (int) variable N.
     - Output: a String s representing the binary form of the decimal number.

-To define the _Procedure_  it's necessary to understand some fundamentals about [Positional notation](https://en.wikipedia.org/wiki/Positional_notation) and [Numeral Systems](https://en.wikipedia.org/wiki/Numeral_system).
+To define the _Procedure_,  it's necessary an overview of [Positional notation](https://en.wikipedia.org/wiki/Positional_notation) and [Numeral Systems](https://en.wikipedia.org/wiki/Numeral_system).

-The definition is taken from [Quora](https://www.quora.com) question ["What is a positional number system?"](https://www.quora.com/What-is-a-positional-number-system)
+The definition is taken from a [Quora](https://www.quora.com) question ["What is a positional number system?"](https://www.quora.com/What-is-a-positional-number-system)

 > A positional (numeral) system is a system for representation of numbers by an ordered set of numerals symbols (called digits) in which the value of a numeral symbol depends on its position